 A VPN doesn’t always offer a feature to manage the QoS of a voice network anyway.
 If your business spans multiple locations, you need to ensure a way to support QoS.
 This is possible through the Multiprotocol Label Switching to connect locations while offering the optimal performance standards for your hosted VoIP.

-Unless you are a large enterprise, your business doesn’t need all the bells and whistles offered by mainstream hosted VoIP features.
+Back to basics Unless you are a large enterprise, your business doesn’t need all the bells and whistles offered by mainstream hosted VoIP features.
 Does your business really need an auto attendant or find me follow me capability for a phone system?
 An auto attendant may make your business seem larger than it is, which can actually be a turn-off to some customers.
 Sometimes customers just want to be able to dial a number and reach a human in the first call instead of being dazzled by an auto attendant that provides multiple options and just routes all calls to a couple of numbers anyway.
 In business, sometimes less is more.

 Are you ready to integrate your hosted VoIP with Microsoft Lync?
 Learn more about Agile IT’s VoIP phone system for Office 365 services to find out how we can help.